csmith495/Hit_Me_Up/README.md

 ## Messenger
 The last screenshot shows the messenger feature of the application.
 This feature uses the Translation API and Firebase Realtime Database.
 When a user texts another, the message they send is coupled with a translation thanks to the Translation API.
 The message is then stored on the Firebase Realtime Database.
 Each conversation is stored on its own branch.
-The name of the branch is composed...
+The name of the branch is composed of both users' unique IDs.

 ![Screenshot_20210419-232333 1](https://user-images.githubusercontent.com/54324155/115939379-9ac12980-a463-11eb-9142-e493f7cc7ff9.png)